zanedr/front-end-submissions-public/1701/mod-4/byob/submission-template.md

 #### Were you able to complete the base functionality?

-* Documented all available endpoints and their usage in the README?
+* Documented all available endpoints and their usage in the README? </br>
 (Yes)

-* Seeded a database with at least 2 tables and 1 relationship?
+* Seeded a database with at least 2 tables and 1 relationship?</br>
-(No) #####
+(No)

-* Had at least 10 endpoints that returned responses with appropriate status codes?
+* Had at least 10 endpoints that returned responses with appropriate status codes?</br>
 (Yes)

-* Secured at least 4 endpoints with JWTs?
+* Secured at least 4 endpoints with JWTs?</br>
 (Yes)

-* Enforced a linter and wrote code that conformed to it?
+* Enforced a linter and wrote code that conformed to it?</br>
 (Yes)

-* Wrote tests for both happy and sad paths for each endpoint?
+* Wrote tests for both happy and sad paths for each endpoint?</br>
 (Yes)

-* Setup automatic deployments with CircleCI to a production app on Heroku?
+* Setup automatic deployments with CircleCI to a production app on Heroku?</br>
 (Yes)

 # Code Quality